genotrance/feud/README.md

 Use the `^E` hotkey to bring up the command popup to run any of the following commands.
 This runs the `togglePopup` command internally.

+The command popup stores the history of past commands which can be recalled with the Up and Down arrows.

 Opening files:
 ```
 open path\to\file.txt  - open specific file